Valdosta State University: Student life

 There are over 200 recognized student organizations offered at VSU.
 Opportunities for students include VSU's student radio station 90.9FM, weekly newspaper (The Spectator), and annual literary publication (Odradek).
 The Student Recreation Center provides students with facilities such as an indoor pool, track, racquetball, volleyball and basketball courts, weight rooms, a cardio area, rock climbing wall, and more.

 Housing

 Valdosta State University offers seven traditional residence halls and two apartment-style buildings located throughout the campus.
 Approximately 90% of the enrolled students at VSU live in the residence halls and on-campus apartments.

 Greek life

-Valdosta State University's Greek Fraternities and Sororities have approximately 1,200 members, representing about 10 percent of the undergraduate student community.
-There are 13 nationally recognized fraternities and 10 national sororities at VSU.
+Approximately 10% of undergraduate students are members of Fraternities or Sororities.
+There are dozens of fraternities and sororities at VSU.
 The school's Greek organizations are members of the Collegiate Panhellenic Council (CPC), Interfraternity Council (IFC), and National Pan-Hellenic Council (NPHC).
-Six sororities are members of the CPC, the NPHC comprises nine historically black organizations, and nine fraternities are a part of the IFC.

 The Spectator

 The Spectator is the independent student newspaper of Valdosta State University, published every Thursday morning during each Fall and Spring Semester.
 The Spectator began in 1936 as the Campus Canopy but changed its name to The Spectator some years later.
 It contains latest campus news, local news, opinions, features, entertainment, and sports.